 “Predestination” goes one step further from God’s foreknowledge and

-pulling us to Himself.
+grabs us and pulls us to Himself.
 Our decision to reject Him of those who are chosen of

 God is in debate, but it is a trustworthy statement that God values our